Cohen-Macaulay approximations and the $\text{SC}_r$-condition: MCM approximations and FID hulls over generically Gorenstein rings

-From the last column of diagram \ref{diagram:2.12}, we get the exact sequence From the middle row of diagram \ref{diagram:2.12}, we have $Z \cong E_{R}(\omega)/I$.
-Now consider the pushout diagram for sequence \ref{sequence:2.13} and the minimal FID hull of $\omega/I$.
+From the middle row of diagram \ref{diagram:2.12}, we have $Z \cong E_{R}(\omega)/I$.
+Therefore, the last column of diagram \ref{diagram:2.12} gives us the exact sequence Now consider the pushout diagram for sequence \ref{sequence:2.13} and the minimal FID hull of $\omega/I$.